jguida941/vector-sort/README.md

 ## Run

-You can point the program at a CSV file, or it will default to `eBid_Monthly_Sales.csv` in the working directory.
+You can point the program at a CSV file, or it will default to `eBid_Monthly_Sales.csv` in the project root (a small sample file is included).

 ```
 # With explicit CSV